hirethissnake/2018/app/util/readme.md

 # Utilities

 This folder stores classes that have processing data as their primary purpose.
+The should accept objects from their parent classes, and perform calculations on them.

 ## Requirements